akarshkumar0101/ml-ideas/README.md

 # ml-ideas
-Many cool ML Ideas I implement in one or a few notebooks.
+I have lots of machine learning ideas.
+Heres where they come to life in one or a few notebooks.